TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 22/Matthew 22.33.md

 ---

-And when the multitudes heard it, they were astonished at his teaching.
+When the multitudes heard it, they were astonished at his teaching.